 - 4.2.5.1 The sedimentological properties in the tufa of SU4c are in part similar to those of SU1 and in others to SU4b.
-In the first instance this is because like Chalk, tufa is a largely composed on CaCO3, albeit that the latter in Chalk is the product of the compression of marine invertebrate 'shell', while in the case of tufa, CaCO3 is a chemical precipitate.
-The high CaCO3 content explains the low $\chi^{lf}$ (-0.8-5.6 SI units x10-8 m3 kg-1) in SU4c, while the substantially higher moisture contents (31-66%) are because of a much greater pore space in the tufa compared to the Chalk (this a product of a younger age, shallow subcrop depth and hence subjection to much lesser compressive forces), but also in the case of ARCA CWR BH07 the inclusion of two samples of peat within SU4c (uniquely in ARCA CWR BH07, peat interfingers with tufa).
-Indeed, the two peat samples have the highest weight loss-on-ignition in SU4c (35-37%) and if excluded the range is 2-26%, i.e. below that of SU4b.
-As with LU1, weight loss-on-ignition is likely to include combusted CaCO3. - 4.2.5.2 For the same reasons as set out in Section 4.2.1.3, the geochemical properties of SU4c reflect the carbonate rich environment of deposition.
+In the first instance this is because like Chalk, tufa is a largely composed of CaCO3, albeit that the latter in Chalk is the product of the compression of marine invertebrate 'shell', while in the case of tufa, CaCO3 is a chemical precipitate.
+The high CaCO3 content explains the low χ^{lf} (-0.8-5.6 SI units x10-8 m3 kg-1) in SU4c, while the substantially higher (than in SU1) moisture contents (31-66%) are because of a much greater pore space in the tufa compared to the Chalk (this a product of a younger age, shallow subcrop depth and hence subjection to much lesser compressive forces), but also in the case of ARCA CWR BH07 the inclusion of two samples of peat within SU4c (uniquely in ARCA CWR BH07, peat interfingers with tufa).
+Indeed, the two peat samples from SU4c have the highest weight loss-on-ignition in the sub-unit (35-37%) and if these samples are excluded the range is 2-26%, i.e. below that of SU4b.
+As with SU1, weight loss-on-ignition is likely to include combusted CaCO3. - 4.2.5.2 For the same reasons as set out in Section 4.2.1.3, the geochemical properties of SU4c reflect the carbonate rich environment of deposition.
 Ca is present at high concentrations (28-43%), higher indeed than SU1, while (if the two peat samples are excluded) 'Bal.' accounts for 56-65%.
 Si is present at lower concentrations than in SU1 (0-2.7%).
 In other words, CaCO3 is likely to account for an even greater proportion of SU4c than SU1 because there is so little flint in the former.
 Cu and Pb are both absent from SU4c, while Zn is found as a minute trace (<0.01%) and the proportion of P is also low (0.11-0.34%).
 These data suggest that there is no anthropogenic input into SU4c.
-The two peat samples from ARCA CWR BH07 have 'Bal.' concentrations elevated above those of the rest of the sub-unit (71-76%) and correspondingly reduced proportions of Ca (23-28%),
+Indeed, tufa formation is inhibited in environments where pollution and mud deposition pertains, i.e. in situations of intense human habitation.
+The two peat samples from SU4c in ARCA CWR BH07 have 'Bal.' concentrations elevated above those of the rest of the sub-unit (71-76%) and correspondingly reduced proportions of Ca (23-28%),

-4.2.6 SU 4d Alluvium 2
+4.2.6 SU4d Alluvium 2